Skip to main content

 The team of speakers consists of Prof Dr Kerstin Avila (Carl von Ossietzky University Oldenburg) and Prof Dr.-Ing. habil.
 Torsten Schlurmann (Leibniz University of Hanover).
 The coordinator is Dr Stephan Barth (Carl von Ossietzky University of Oldenburg/ForWind).

-Objectives, methods and areas of innovation
+Goals, methods and innovation areas

 Motivation and research approach